nss-evening-cohort-12/pants-sweat-pants/instructions.md

 * EVERY SINGE PAGE must include a JS loop of some kind
 * Your team can only have 1 JS file - main.js
 * All your JS should be written in functions.
 Wherever possible reuseable functions.

-### Planning
-Your team MUST use github projects to track tickets and progress on tickets.
-We expect to see detailed wireframes for all different views in your project.
-These wireframes should be included in the appropriate ticket.

 **:warning:** DO NOT start coding until Luke has looked at your github project.